josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 net.inet.tcp.recvspace: 131072
 ```

-So it might be because I used `80000 connections*131072 bytes per buffer * 2 input and output buffer * 2 client and server connection` bytes which is about 39GB virtual memory.
+So it might be because I used `80000 connections*131072 bytes per buffer * 2 input and output buffer * 2 client and server connection` bytes which is about 39 GB virtual memory.
-Or maybe Mac OS didn't like me using 80,000*2*2=320,000 file descriptors.
+Or maybe Mac OS didn't like me using `80,000*2*2=320,000` file descriptors.
 Unfortunately, I'm not familiar with debugging on Mac without a crash report so if anyone has any resources let me know.

 *On Linux*, I was able to reach 840,000!